scality/Zenko/docs/docsource/reference/object_operations/get_object.rst

 GET Object
 ==========

-To use GET Object, it is necessary to have READ access to the target object.
-If READ access is granted to an anonymous user, the object can be returned without using an authorization header.
+Using GET Object requires read access to the target object.
+If read access is granted to an anonymous user, the object can be returned without using an authorization header.

 By default, the GET Object operation returns the current version of an object.
 To return a different version, use the versionId subresource.

 .. tip::

-  If the current version of the object is a delete marker, Zenko behaves as if the object was deleted and includes x-amz-delete-marker: true in the response.
+  If the current version of the object is a delete marker, Zenko behaves as if the object were deleted and includes ``x-amz-delete-marker: true`` in the response.

 Requests
 --------